sainihaal2347/CrisisLink/README.md

 4. **Emergency Mode**: Use the SOS button for instant emergency alerts
 5. **Background Operation**: App maintains connection even when minimized

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues, fork the repository, and create pull requests for any improvements.

-## 📄 License

-This project is open source.
-Please check the repository for specific license details.